[ Printer Friendly Version ] [ Report Abuse ]

 “Oh yeah.”
 I mumbled, averting my eyes from him because it was still embarrassing for me that Harry knows about my past.

-“Well, I managed to get it banned from being written in other magazines, newspapers or any publishing media for the next 2 years,” he said, “I know that it doesn’t really help because it’s already out there but by the time the ban is lifted, everyone’ll have forgotten about it.
+“Well, I managed to get it banned from being written in other magazines, newspapers or any publishing media for the next two years,” he said, “I know that it doesn’t really help because it’s already out there but by the time the ban is lifted, everyone’ll have forgotten about it.
 I know what it’s like to have horrible things written about me but back then I didn’t have anyone to stop it from happening… the least I could do was to stop anyone else feeling like I did.”
 I was in complete shock.
 I didn’t know that he had done all this for me, just to make me feel more comfortable around them all and to not make me feel embarrassed.
 My mind couldn’t process any words to say and I couldn’t have been more grateful to Harry for helping me out this much.

 “Thank you so much, Harry,” I smiled warmly, wanting to embrace him like he was my Father and not the one I had now, “You didn’t have to do any of that for me but thank you so much.”
 He patted my shoulder reassuringly and it didn’t feel awkward, it felt like I had been a part of this family for years and I couldn’t have felt more guilty and cared for simultaneously than I did now.
 It was creating a confusion of feelings and thoughts inside my head and I didn’t know what to do.